dragon731012/-WORKING-bookmarklets-and-games/README.md

 # my and my contributor's involvement with these

 We only made some of these, and we are not responsible for any of them.
 By using these, you agree to those terms.
+If you have a reasonable objection to something being on this respiratory, tell me and I'll remove it immediately.

 # other
 If you have any issues or ideas, please tell me in discussions (https://github.com/dragon731012/-WORKING-bookmarklets-and-games/discussions/2).